 Process & Expectations

-In an effort to fulfill the purpose for the Hellenic Foundation’s inception and its Mission Statement, there is an interest to support organizations and programs that benefit Greek American and Orthodox community of Chicagoland area, particularly its seniors and youth.
+In an effort to fulfill the purpose for the Hellenic Foundation’s inception and its Mission Statement, there is an interest to support organizations and programs that benefit Greek American and Orthodox communities of Chicagoland area, particularly its seniors and youth.

 The required information for Grant consideration is outlined in the Grant Application Form.
 Applicants should read the following Guidelines carefully before completing and submitting the application.